jasoncpatton/scitokens-credmon/README.md

 pip install git+https://github.com/htcondor/scitokens-credmon
 ```

-The installation writes (or overwrites) a number of configuration
+If installing from `pip`, you may want to [grab and edit configuration
-files that set the stage for enabling the CredMon, including the
+files](configs/) that set the stage for enabling the CredMon and place
-OAuth2 tokens Flask app.
-You may want to back up these files before
-installing or upgrading if you have made changes to them.
-You may also
-want to inspect them following an install to understand any changes
-these files make to your system's services:
+them at the following recommended locations:
 ```
-/etc/condor/config.d/50-scitokens-credmon.conf  HTCondor configuration file /etc/httpd/conf.d/scitokens_credmon.conf        Apache configuration file for the Flask app
+/etc/condor/config.d/50-scitokens-credmon.conf                  HTCondor configuration file /etc/httpd/conf.d/scitokens_credmon.conf                        Apache configuration file for the Flask app /var/www/wsgi-scripts/scitokens-credmon/scitokens-credmon.wsgi  WSGI script for the Flask app
 ```
+These configuration files are referenced below in *Deployment*.

 ## Deployment